-If warranties are supposed to protect you when the products you purchase fall apart, then what are you supposed to do when the warranty falls apart?
-It pays to make the most of what warranties will and won't allow, and know what to do when you run into problems.
+If warranties are supposed to protect you when products fall apart, then what are you supposed to do when the warranty falls apart?
+It pays to make the most of what warranties will and won't allow, and to know what to do when you run into problems.

 Here we present five strategies to help you deal with the common warranty problems you might face.

 Deal With Bad Customer Service on Social Media

 Reaching a customer service representative is hard enough.
 When you've got warranty issues to settle, there's an added urgency that goes into getting your voice heard.

 No one has a monopoly on mediocrity.
 And if customer service fails time and again in easing your warranty woes, there's one thing you can do: Take your gripes to social media.
 More companies are watching what's said about them nowadays, because their customers are, too.
 According to PwC's 2016 Total Retail Survey, more than two-thirds of U.S. consumers say social media influences their online shopping behavior, with reviews and comments being a top influence.

 Broadcast your horror story on Facebook or Instagram, and there's more of a chance than ever that some company worker bee will jump in before it becomes a buzz.